maksimKorzh/go/README.md

 while on the real deal it's dead, this results in score evaluation jumps.

 # Donations
-If you enjoyed the app and willing to buy me a coffee feel free to use PayPal **maksymkorzh@gmail.com**
+If you enjoyed the app and willing to buy me a coffee please use PayPal **maksymkorzh@gmail.com**

 # Video overview
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/5-ds-vygmRk/0.jpg)](https://www.youtube.com/watch?v=5-ds-vygmRk)